 Rice pudding is one of those familiar and comforting treats, that take us back to Victorian times, when it was a staple in households of all classes.
-I have always loved it, since my childhood and find that it suits the Autumn months particularly well.
+It has always been a favourite and we find that it suits the Autumn months particularly well.
 Here, it is paired with soft chestnuts, cinnamon and maple syrup, a combination made in heaven.

 Maple, Cinnamon & Chestnut Rice Pudding